I-Bliss/DSA-Amazon-Project/README.md

 ## Data Source Description
 Source: Amazon Product Review Data

-Total Records: 1,465 with 16 Columns of Data with Each Row Representing Distinct Product and Character Each Field Includes;
+Total Records: 1,465 with 16 Columns of Data

+With Each Row Representing Distinct Product and Character.
+Each Field Includes;

 Product Name
 Category
 Actual and Discounted Price